|CATSIT(8)||System Manager's Manual||CATSIT(8)|

 - Log the current status of any matching services.

 - Drop any matching stopped services from the services list.

 - Send the named signal to the processes of any matching started services.
 Signal names are case-insensitive.

 - service ...

-- The list of services to operate on.
-Service names can include *? shell-style pattern operators.
+- The list of services to operate on, using shell-style pattern matching as in glob(7).
 Patterns must be quoted to be interpreted by catsitd(8) rather than the shell.
 Each service name pattern is operated on in order, but services matched by each pattern are in unspecified order.

 - The path of the named pipe.
 The